bcgov/bcwebmaps-options/docs/web-mapping-frameworks/IMF2.md

 # Additional Information

 ## Hosting / Development Requirements
-* Full development of coding/scripting web mapping applications
-* A web mapping application that can be configured and deployed with internal resources
-* A web mapping application that can be configured and deployed with Consulting/contractor services
+* A web mapping application that can be configured and deployed with internal resources or with Consulting/contractor services
-* Simple customizations without the effort of a full development
-* Complex custom tools, workflows and applications to provide powerful and feature-rich end-user experiences
-* Customization of web mapping applications that can be embedded in other applications or web pages
-* Is hosted in Canada	- yes
-* Is hosted (DataBC managed deployment, developer deployments with delivery environments)
+* Is hosted in Canada	- (DataBC managed deployment, developer deployments with delivery environments)
 * minimal licensing fees Geocortex ELA
 * Supports the ability to secure the application or data within the application based on IDIR/BCeID user layer level security
 * Time to Market	Varies - Standard SDLC
-* Build Cost/Development
-* License/Platform Cost
-* Data Modelling Costs
-* Hosting Costs	Annual hosting costs vary based on app complexity or MOU

 ## End User Requirements
 * Can Easily FIND the web mapping application and data within the map